anasisma/Ghost-Hunt-Simulation/README.md

 # Systems Programming Project: Threads and Simulations

-Agent-based ghost hunt simulation made using low-level systems programming concepts in C.
+Agent-based ghost hunt simulation made using low-level systems programming concepts in C. Watch as 5 agents simultaneously make different decisions and interactions with one another in this closed simulated environment.

 # Program Authors